-The Dordt College nursing department seeks to equip students to effective Christ-centered renewal in God’s world through baccalaureate Generalist Nursing Education.
+The Dordt University nursing department seeks to equip students to effective Christ-centered renewal in God’s world through baccalaureate Generalist Nursing Education.
 Accountable to student-centered learning, the Nursing Department qualifies its role as one to discern, guide, evaluate, and challenge students to recognize their God-given responsibilities and inter-dependence in nursing practice alongside their faithful response to living a life of Christian Discipleship.

 Graduates of the Nursing Education Program will: